Frequently Asked Questions/Answers:

 7. When can I schedule a Skype visit with the instructor?

 Your instructor is available, via Skype or email, Facebook Messenger or FaceTime to assist students during the online portion of the course and through to completion.
 Students are encouraged to maintain interaction with the instructor throughout the course to be sure they are performing the hands on techniques correctly and to assure the safety of the animal being massaged.
 The final hands on practicum is required only for students taking the Online course certification and may be completed via Skype.

-8. Are there any written tests or quizzes in the online or onsite course?
+8. Are there any written quizzes in the online or onsite course?

-Lesson two/Anatomy & Physiology (required for both online and onsite students) of the online course is the only lesson which requires students to take quizzes.
+Only the Anatomy & Physiology portion (required for both online and onsite students) of the online course requires students to take quizzes.
 The quizzes are taken online and are open book.
 These quizzes are a learning tool and may be taken twice.
 There is no way to fail a quiz, on the part of OSOCM, since they are taken twice.

 9. What kind of job position can you get after getting certified through the Ojai School of Canine Massage?
-Does the business (lesson 11) portion of the course include ways to get clients?
+Does the business portion of the course include ways to obtain clients?